 7.3 We can see no reason to change the 30% disallowance in relation to deficit recovery payments in respect of ERDC as set by the CC and proposed by NIE Networks in its Business Plan Submission.
-We are therefore minded to retain the 30% ERDC disallowance.
+We are therefore retaining the 30% ERDC disallowance.